ironhack-labs/data-labs/final-project/final-project.md

 * Commit your codes and push to Github on regular basis.
 You should commit every time you complete a task and push at least once a day.
 This will help you avoid accidential data loss and is also the easiest way to document your iterative development process.

-* Test every component and step of your project presentation.
-Make sure your demo will be smooth.
+* Before final project presentation, test every component and step of your demo.
+Make sure your demo will run smoothly.

+## May the force be with you!